Fort Worth Zoo Facts and Figures

 - Only Texas zoo and one of seven zoos in the nation to house bonobos

-- The Fort Worth Zoo is one of five locations in the world to display two of the five rhino species in captivity: black and greater one-horned Asian rhinos.
+- The Fort Worth Zoo is one of five locations in the world to house two of the five rhino species in captivity: black and greater one-horned Asian rhinos.

 - International leader in Asian elephant conservation